 Anthony has written numerous articles on employment law topics.
 He co-authored the chapter on “Introduction to Employment Laws of the United States for Foreign Investors” in Business One Irwin’s Business Opportunities in the United States Reference Guide and the chapter on “Labor Law in the Construction Industry” in Aspen Publications’ Construction Business Handbook.

 Anthony is a frequent lecturer on employment law issues and for many years has presented at the Annual Pennsylvania Bar Employment Law Institute.
-He regularly appears on Law Journal Television.
+He regularly appears on The American Law Journal.
 Two of the programs in which he has recently appeared, dealing with sexual orientation and transgender issues in the workplace, won an Emmy from the National Academy of Television Arts and Sciences MidAtlantic Region and two other programs, dealing with gender pay equality and the gig economy, received Emmy nominations.

 Anthony is a member of the Executive Committee of the Firm, served as Labor and Employment Practice Group Chair (2008–2013), and currently leads the Trade Secret and Unfair Competition Practice at the Firm.